Chapter 5 Adilah

 “Hello Adilah.”
-The Seraph spoke with a deep but clear voice.
+The seraph spoke with a deep but clear voice.

 “Are we to leave now?” asked Cynthia.